MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/set-pause-conditions-sla.md

 # Configure pause conditions for SLA-enabled entities

-You can configure pause conditions at a global level for SLA-enabled entities.​ You can also pause and resume SLAs at the SLA KPI  and SLA Item level, that helps you track SLA items for different work hours based on priority and criteria.
+You can configure pause conditions at a global level for SLA-enabled entities.​ You can also pause and resume SLAs at the SLA KPI and SLA Item levels.
+Pause conditions can help you track SLA items for different work hours, based on priority and criteria.

 ## Set pause conditions for SLA-enabled entities

-You can set pause conditions for all out-of-the-box and custom entities, if SLA is enabled for the entity.
+If SLA is enabled for the entity, you can set pause conditions for all out-of-the-box and custom entities.

 1. From the Customer Service admin center site map, go to **Service terms** > **Other SLA Settings** > **Manage**.
-1. On the **Service Configuration Settings** page, **Select SLA Pause Status** section, select the pause status for the selected entity.
+1. On the **Service Configuration Settings** page, in the **Select SLA Pause Status** section, select the pause status for the selected entity.

  The pause status is now applicable to all the SLAs of the selected entity.